 What we didn’t:

-- There are two different CTAs at the top of the email, and the second one is arguably more useful to new readers, so should be first.
+- There are two different CTAs at the top of the email, and the second one is arguably more useful to new readers, so it should be first.

 - The early attempt to get people to book a strategy session feels rushed.